Looking for the best-of-the-best things to do in the fall in Atlanta? We’ve got ’em!

 Plant Bulbs – Begonia, crocus, dahlia, iris, daffodil, and tulips are just a sampling of the bulbs to be planted this fall.
 Time to pull out the old clothes and let the little ones get muddy!

-Scarecrows in the Garden – This is THE reason I started buying a season pass to Atlanta Botanical Gardens.
+Scarecrows in the Garden at Atlanta Botanical Garden – This is THE reason I started buying a season pass to Atlanta Botanical Gardens.
 The scarecrows will blow your mind.
-Goblins in the Garden (for kiddos) is Oct 28, and there is fun for the whole family with kid-friendly programming Saturdays and Sundays 10am – 4pm.
+Goblins in the Garden (for kiddos) is held one Saturday in October, and you can enjoy tons of family fun with kid-friendly programming on October weekends.
+It’s a great way to enjoy the fall in Atlanta.

 Start a Nature Journal – Fall is a great time to begin nature journaling together as a family.
 Write about what you see, smell, hear, and feel on the trails.
 Draw pictures, collect leaves and moss…whatever makes you happy.
 We use the Outdoor Hour Challenge each week, but even something simple can be fun.